oniyukii/anxiety/scenes/act3.md

 publish("act3",["roofhunter",19]);
 ```

-r: It's not our friend.
+r: Non è un amico.
 It's a rabid beast, which either needs to be *tranquilized*,

 ```
 publish("act3",["roofhunter",20]);